 Oshra Elkayam-Ronen, who belongs to the pioneer generation of Israeli movement theater, is one of the important Israeli choreographers in this style.
 One can discern two main theoretical topics in her work: questions about the nature of life, and the relationship between men and women.
 She maintains that she feels like a human being who has been cast into the world, searching for a place to hold on to.
 She sees life as a paradox but at the same time has a drive to create, ambition to realize herself, “to climb on the ladders”—all of which require incessant pursuit.
-“The only permanent element that cannot be stopped,” she maintains, “is time, which acts like a local train going through a series of life stations that lead in the end to an unattained goal.”
-Her work appears as if it were immersed in a pool of fantasy, humor and optimism.
+“The only permanent element that cannot be stopped,” she maintains, “is time, which acts like a local train going through a series of life stations that lead in the end to an unattained goal.” (interview with author) Her work appears as if it were immersed in a pool of fantasy, humor, and optimism.

-Oshra was born in Netanyah on September 24, 1939.
+Elkayam was born in Netanya on September 24, 1939.
 Her father, Ovadiah Elkayam (1908–1987), was a farmer who graduated from the agricultural school at Mikveh Israel.
 Her mother, Rahel (née Payekov) Elkayam (1915–2000), was a nurse.
 Her parents were born in Tiberias and married in 1937.

 In 1960 Elkayam married Haggai Ronen (1938–1969), a member of Kibbutz Afikim, who was a pilot in the Israel Air Force.
 The couple had three children: the twins Itai and Amir (b.
 1966) and a daughter Sivan (b.
 1969).

 Returning to Israel in 1963, Elkayam joined the first Batsheva Company as a dancer.
 She became well known mainly as an original choreographer by virtue of the dances she created for the company: Adam and Eve (1965), which humorously depicts how the socially inferior woman succeeds in duping the man by her wit and femininity, and David and Goliath (1966).
 In order to present power visually, and in terms of differences in size and height, Elkayam put Goliath on stilts, like street clowns, thereby creating a tension as Goliath stretched upwards yet sought to maintain his precarious balance.
 The large, macho man is a fool, while David is lithe and quick.
 Writing in Davar Ha’Poelet (The Woman Worker’s Gazette) Rivka Katzenelson said: “If I were asked to decide on the best production on Israel’s stages in 1966, I’d point out two pieces in Batsheva Dance’s last program: Cave of the Heart by Martha Graham and David and Goliath by Oshra Elkayam.”

-The success of Triplet’s Trip imbued Elkayam with the confidence to continue in this artistic direction, but with a company of her own which would include artists from different theater disciplines.
+The success of Triplet’s Trip imbued Elkayam with the confidence to continue in this artistic direction, but with an ensemble of her own that would include artists from different theater disciplines.
 In this she joined the path of the Independent choreographers, who burst on the scene in 1977.
-The first work she created for the movement theater setting that she founded was Terminal (1980), which has an urban quality, with people hurrying from place to place, moving from side to side like pendulums between the past and the future, unable to stop in the present for even a moment.
-The performance won the Kinor David prize in 1981 and was staged at the Israel Festival, the Berlin Festival, the Edinburgh Festival and the Pompidou Center.
+The first work she created for the movement theater setting was Terminal (1980), which has an urban quality, with people hurrying from place to place, moving from side to side like pendulums between the past and the future, unable to stop in the present for even a moment.
+The performance won the Kinor David prize in 1981 and was staged at the Israel Festival, the Berlin Festival, the Edinburgh Festival, and the Pompidou Center.

-After about a decade of protracted silence, Elkayam choreographed And Then I Went, to texts by Israeli poets, performed by actress Odelya Moreh-Matalon.
+After about a decade of protracted silence, Elkayam choreographed her last work, And Then I Went, to texts by Israeli poets, performed by actress Odelya Moreh-Matalon.
 This multimedia production was a rich combination of video art and animation, which conduct a dialogue with the written word of Hebrew poetry.
 Created from a feminine perspective, it is a nostalgic work of yearning for a time long past.
 Elkayam ends the show with a poem by Dalia Ravikovitch: “I don’t need to get there.”
 This does not mean that we are not meant to get somewhere, but simply that we must put the emphasis on the journey, not the destination.